 Get Proper Winter Running Shoes & Socks

-Your first priority is protecting your feet.
+Your first priority is protecting your feet, and body, from falling on ice.
 First things first, keep your feet warm and get some proper cold weather running shoes ready for your winter time runs.
 During winter, your regular, breathable shoes with mesh are likely to let slush in and harm your feet.
 You need shoes with minimum amount of mesh to keep your feet warm and the slush out.
 The sole of warm weather shoes can also become stiff and uncomfortable in the winter.
 If you’re a trail runner or prepping for an ultramarathon during the winter, you might want to consider getting Gore-Tex winter running shoes and a pair of sheet metal screws (or hex screws) into the bottom of your running shoes - it works wonders for running on snow and ice.
 Just make sure you read these DIY instructions here so you don’t get a screw going into your foot in the middle of a icy trail run (like the FebApple Frozen 50 Run, by NJ Trail Series)!
 Also recommended is a few pairs of good, warm wool running socks like Smartwool.
 The wool running socks also tend to work best running in wet conditions and snow.

 Best Winter Running Clothing